 This is the blog for the TLANG Project – Translation and Translanguaging: Investigating Linguistic and Cultural Transformations in Superdiverse Wards in Four UK Cities.
-TLANG is funded as part of the Arts and Humanities Research Council’s Translating Cultures theme and is a four-year project (2014-2018) led by Professor Angela Creese at the University of Birmingham.
+TLANG was funded as part of the Arts and Humanities Research Council’s Translating Cultures theme and was a four-year project (2014-2018) led by Professor Angela Creese at the University of Birmingham.

 The project team are based across four cities – Birmingham, Cardiff, Leeds and London – and will use this blog to give regular updates on the research and connected projects.